This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-How do I cook a Pot Roast in the Ninja Foodi?
+How to Make a Pot Roast in the Ninja Foodi:

 - Add all ingredients to the pot: One of the reasons that I love pot roast is that you can simply add all of the ingredients to the pan and go.
 As someone who is generally very busy, this gives me the chance to prepare a healthy meal, but also complete my other daily goals.